When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 Connecticut did not ratify the 18th Amendment, and it didn’t take long to realize how many people flouted it.
 People could easily get booze from rumrunners or stills within the state.
 By October 1921, the state Prohibition director estimated Connecticut had 1,500 speakeasies, with 400 in New Haven alone.

 Speakeasies flourished in Danbury as well.
-TK’s American Cafe, originally a car dealership in 1928, became a speakeasy.
+TK’s American Cafe, which started as a car dealership in 1928, became a speakeasy.
 With the repeal of the Volstead Act, it became the Hat City’s first legitimate bar.
-Called Bennie Pane’s Stone Bar, it morphed into Pane's Restaurant in 1937 and served pizza for the first time in Connecticut.
+Called Bennie Pane’s Stone Bar, it morphed into Pane's Restaurant in 1937 and served the first pizza in Connecticut.
 In 1948 it changed hands, and would change hands again and again.

 Tom Kennedy opened the old speakeasy as a sports bar in 1990, and struggled to keep it afloat until he offered 10-cent wings on Tuesday nights.
 Patrons say it hasn’t changed much – except for the televisions – since Bennie Pane owned it.